isiezb/myTeacher/DEBUGGING.md

 - Updates HTML dependencies for proper loading order
 - Ensures components load in the correct sequence

+### 7. `scripts/fix_duplicate_registrations.js`
+- Adds guards around all component registrations to prevent duplicates
+- Uses `customElements.get()` to check if a component is already registered before defining it

 ## Component Loading Strategy

 The `component-loader.js` was enhanced to properly manage the transition between original and refactored components.
 It:

 1. Controls which version of components to use via `USE_REFACTORED_COMPONENTS` flag
+2. No longer imports components directly to avoid double registration
-2. Dynamically replaces containers with appropriate components
+3. Dynamically replaces containers with appropriate components
-3. Copies attributes from containers to components
+4. Copies attributes from containers to components
+5. Checks if custom elements are defined before attempting to create them

 ## Component Dependency Order